 By extending the concepts above for Load Balancing and Failover, complicated scenarios are possible that combine both load balancing and failover.
 For example, if Gateway A is on Tier 1, and Gateway B and Gateway C are on Tier 2, then Gateway D on Tier 3, the following behavior occurs: Gateway A is preferred on its own.
 If Gateway A is down, then traffic would be load balanced between Gateway B and Gateway C. Should either Gateway B or Gateway C go down, the remaining online gateway in that tier would still be used.
 If Gateway A, Gateway B, and Gateway C are all down, traffic would fail over to Gateway D.

 Any other combination of the above can be used, so long as it can be arranged within the limit of 5 tiers.

 Problems with Load Balancing¶

-The sticky connections feature of pf is intended to resolve this problem, but it has historically been problematic.
-It is safe to use, and should alleviate this, but there is also a downside to using the sticky option.
-When using sticky connections, an association is held between the client IP address and a given gateway, it is not based off of the destination.
-When the sticky connections option is enabled, any given client would not load balance its connections between multiple WANs, but it would be associated with whichever gateway it happened to use for its first connection.
+The sticky connections feature of pf is intended to resolve this problem.
+It is safe to use, and should alleviate this scenario, but there is also a downside to using the sticky option.
+When using sticky connections, the firewall remembers an association between the client IP address and a given gateway, it is not based off of the destination.
+When the sticky connections option is enabled, a single client would not load balance its connections between multiple WANs, but it would be associated with whichever gateway it happened to use for its first connection.
 Once all of the client states have expired, the client may exit a different WAN for its next connection, resulting in a new gateway pairing.
 As such, it works best in environments with many clients where one client utilizing a single WAN does not have a large impact.